jackmaney/csv-to-table/README.md

 For the moment, this is aimed towards PostgreSQL (although that will change) and for now, a very limited number of data types will be supported, namely `text`, `boolean`, `smallint`, `int`, `bigint`, `numeric`, `date`, and `timestamp` (which are the types that I find myself using the most often).

+To install, you can use pip:

+    sudo pip install csv-to-table

+or you can grab the code (via either a `git clone` or just downloading a zip file of the repository) and then doing a

+    python setup.py install

 Here's the flowchart of the type guessing (it's also available in the `images` folder of this repo):

 ![flowchart](https://github.com/jackmaney/csv-to-table/blob/master/images/type_guessing_flowchart.png?raw=true)